Kellyanne Conway Defends White House's Falsehoods as 'Alternative Facts'

 “You’re saying it’s a falsehood, and they’re giving- Sean Spicer, our press secretary, gave alternative facts to that,” she said.

-Todd strongly countered Conway: “Alternative facts are not facts.
+Todd countered Conway: “Alternative facts are not facts.
 They are falsehoods.”

 Watch the exchange below.